camptocamp/kadas-manuals/manual/en/routing_plugin.md

 <img src="../images/routing_plugin/reachability_result.png" />

+The Routing Plugin will create two kinds of layers as the output.
+The first one is a point layer to indicate the center of the reachability.
+It will be shown as a red pin.
+It will be named with this naming format "Center of [basename]".

-The Routing Plugin will create several polygon layers based on the number of intervals set in the reachability calculation.
-The layer naming format is [interval][unit] - [basename], in the example above is *10 min - isochrones*, *20 min - isochrones*, and *30 min isochrones*.
-Each layer indicates the area that can be reached based on the interval, e.g. 10 minutes from the center.
+The other output is several polygon layers.
+The number of layers corresponds with the number of intervals.
+The polygon layer naming format is [interval][unit] - [basename], in the example above is *10 min - isochrones*, *20 min - isochrones*, and *30 min isochrones*.
+Each polygon layer indicates the area that can be reached based on the interval, e.g. 10 minutes from the center and a specific color from greenish to reddish.

 ## Data Catalogue